 Many people who visit Smith Mountain Lake are surprised that the water levels do not fluctuate much.
 Other man-made lakes, controlled by power companies, see significant, regular fluctuations.
 Lake Norman, in North Carolina, fluctuates so much that, in some cases, docks have to be built on a pivoting mechanism more than 100 ft. from shore.
 Homeowners there say they are often looking at a mud bowl in the winter rather than a beautiful lake.
-The long piers and docks are sometimes sitting in mud, and their boats are sitting in storage.
+The long piers and docks are sometimes sitting in the mud, and their boats are sitting in storage.

-I remember back in the winter of 2007, many of us were seeing pictures in the news of Lake Lanier, near Atlanta, which had become a virtual dried up mud hole with grass growing hundreds of feet out from the normal shoreline.
-There were reports that Atlanta would lose its water supply if rain didn’t come soon.
+I remember back in the winter of 2007, many of us were seeing pictures in the news of Lake Lanier, near Atlanta, which had become a virtual dried-up mud hole with grass growing hundreds of feet out from the normal shoreline.
+There were reports that Atlanta would lose its water supply if the rain didn’t come soon.
 Five million people held their breath to see what would happen.

 Note that our neighbor, Leesville Lake, offers properties at significantly lower prices than Smith Mountain Lake.
 Leesville Lake, however, experiences fluctuation in water levels – up to six feet above or below normal lake level.
 If you want to save money and don’t mind this fluctuation, Leesville Lake is a pretty place to live.

 If you are interested in property at Smith Mountain Lake or Leesville Lake we would be happy to help you find the perfect match.